-So far, my favorite pepper is the dusky-dark poblano, whose green skin is almost black, whose roasted flesh warms not burns.
+So far, my favorite chile pepper is the dusky-dark poblano, whose green skin is almost black, whose roasted flesh warms not burns.
 In Pork & Poblano Skillet, just one adds a seductive smoky sweetness.

 QUICK SUPPER: PORK & POBLANO SKILLET